 - Users are expected to have basic computer skills.
 Whenever possible, staff will attempt to answer computer related questions.
 However, patrons with complex questions or tasks requiring significant time and/or instruction from staff may, at the discretion of the supervising Librarian, be required to schedule an appointment for individual assistance.
 Because of scheduling constraints, trained staff may not be available at all times. - Library staff will provide only basic assistance.
-Staff will not troubleshoot or alter settings on individual laptops, smartphones, tablets, or other devices.
+Staff will not troubleshoot or alter settings on laptops, smartphones, tablets, or other devices not owned by the library.